Hengyu/ChessBot-TV-iTunes/updateInfo.md

-- Bug fixes and stability improved
+- Enhanced for tvOS 16